Valerie Cooper: Freedom Force

-This position changed slightly when Cooper oversaw Mystique's former Brotherhood of Mutants, which operated as government agents as the Freedom Force.
-Around this time, Cooper was also involved in a project to create government sponsored superheroes which resulted in Julia Carpenter as the second Spider-Woman as well as three villains that would become her enemies Deathweb.
-Carpenter would subsequently be assigned by Cooper to join Freedom Force.
+Cooper oversees Mystique's former Brotherhood of Mutants, whose members now operate as government agents as part of Freedom Force.
+Around this time, Cooper is also involved in a project to create government-sponsored superheroes, which results in Julia Carpenter gaining superpowers and becoming the second Spider-Woman.
+Cooper assigns Carpenter to join Freedom Force.

-Meanwhile, Cooper and the Commission on Superhuman Activities were directly involved in the events of the government demanding the Captain America identity under the argument of being their property; Steve Rogers gives up the Captain America identity, and Cooper supervises the recruitment of John Walker and Battlestar as the new Captain America and the new Bucky respectively.
-Cooper's next duty was to hire Forge to create a machine to detect mutant powers.
+Cooper and the Commission on Superhuman Activities are directly involved in the events of the government demanding the Captain America identity under the argument of being their property; Steve Rogers gives up the Captain America identity, and Cooper supervises the recruitment of John Walker and Battlestar as the new Captain America and Bucky respectively.
+Cooper's next duty is to hire Forge to create a machine to detect mutant powers.

-The Freedom Force project was shut down when several members were killed while others were missing after being abandoned in Kuwait.
-During the Muir Island Saga, Cooper's mind fell under the Shadow King's control.
-The Shadow King ordered Cooper to shoot Mystique, but she refused and shot herself instead.
-She was critically injured but survived.
-Mystique, with the aid of Nick Fury and S.H.I.E.L.D. hypnotists, went undercover as Cooper in an attempt to foil the Shadow King.
-It was not until the Shadow King's defeat by the X-Men and X-Factor that Mystique and Cooper were able to return to their own lives.
+The Freedom Force project is shut down when several members are killed or go missing after being abandoned in Kuwait.
+During the Muir Island Saga, Cooper's mind falls under the Shadow King's control.
+The Shadow King orders Cooper to shoot Mystique, but she refuses and shoots herself instead.
+Cooper is critically injured, but survives.
+Mystique goes undercover disguised as Cooper in an attempt to foil the Shadow King.

 X-Factor

-After witnessing first-hand the deeds of mutants throughout the years, Valerie wanted to give the concept of a government sponsored team another shot.
-She was able to convince several X-Men members and their associates to form a new X-Factor team.
-This new team, composed of Havok, Polaris, Wolfsbane, Multiple Man, Quicksilver and Strong Guy replaced Freedom Force, with Val acting as government liaison to the team.
-Val is assisted by the human employee Baldrick.
-Soon after Val was once again mentally controlled, this time by the Acolytes.
-Val was freed from the Acolytes' control, but her relationship with X-Factor was damaged when it was revealed that she knew of Project Wideawake, a new Sentinel project being developed by the U.S. Government.
-Cooper later decided to hand leadership of the team directly to Forge.
-With the world getting more dangerous around her and the departure of some of the members, Cooper was forced by the government to allow Mystique and Sabretooth to join.
-With Forge in command, the team went underground.
+After witnessing first-hand the deeds of mutants throughout the years, Cooper gives the concept of a government sponsored team another shot.
+She is able to convince several X-Men members and their associates to form a new X-Factor team.
+This new team, consisting of Havok, Polaris, Wolfsbane, Multiple Man, Quicksilver and Strong Guy replaces Freedom Force, with Cooper acting as government liaison to the team.
+Soon afterward, Cooper is once again mentally controlled, this time by the Acolytes.
+She is freed from the Acolytes' control, but her relationship with X-Factor is damaged when it is revealed that she knew of Project Wideawake, a Sentinel project developed by the United States government.
+Cooper hands leadership of X-Factor directly to Forge.

 Commission on Superhuman Activities

-Cooper returned to the Commission on Superhuman Activities.
-In her position, she found herself helping the X-Men out on several occasions.
-She was later responsible for taking Charles Xavier away to a government facility following the Onslaught incident.
-Valerie was instrumental in helping the old Thunderbolts defeat Henry Peter Gyrich and negotiated for the team their Presidential Pardon.
+Cooper returns to the Commission on Superhuman Activities.
+In this position, she assists the X-Men on several occasions.
+She later takes Charles Xavier to a government facility following the Onslaught incident.
+Cooper is instrumental in helping the old Thunderbolts defeat Henry Peter Gyrich and negotiates for the team to receive a presidential pardon.